 Some might have left if they felt out of place or uncomfortable, but that feeling of discomfort was what she was searching for.
 “If your knees aren’t knocking and your teeth aren’t chattering — if you don’t stand in the mirror and say, ‘What the heck have I done?’ — you’re simply not playing big enough.
 No matter how big you’re playing in the world, there’s something where you can serve bigger, love bigger, receive bigger.”

 She realized that the comfort gap happens when you’re learning when you’re stretching and expanding yourself.
 So instead of leaning back, she leaped forward: she went to the same conference 42 times until she had learned this new language of business.

-And when she felt discouraged, desperate, she’d stand in front of her bathroom mirror, imagining herself deliver her future success story to thousands of people.
+And when she felt discouraged, desperate, she’d stand in front of her bathroom mirror, imagining herself delivering her future success story to thousands of people.
 She’d envision all of the smallest details: the sound of laughter rippling through the audience, the sight of tears creeping out the eyes, the audience bracing themselves to hear her next words.

 That image became her message and mission.